kells4real/go_study/README.md

 # Go_STUDY

 ### A bunch of random exercise, functions, logics, tests, algorithms, and tests while studying the Go programming language.
-This my journey of understanding the GoLang documented.
+This is my journey of understanding the GoLang documented.

 ###